pieces-app/workshops/use-llm-anywhere/slides.md

 You will see the response is streaming in - the LLM returns the response in chunks as this is generated, as opposed to a single response.
 This is different from calling a standard REST API for example, where you get back a single response with all the content.
+Like a human talking - the response has a logical flow with later text dependent on earlier

 The response has a mixture of text and code as relevant - this is formatted so whatever tool you are using to interact with the LLM can display it correctly.